Return on investment per field. Why is it so hard? Lars Petter Blikom explores the topic of knowing ROI per field.

 I have a few hobbies.
 One of them is importing wine to Norway.
 I know next to nothing about wine qualities, but I know everything about the economics of wine imports.
 The ROI per product line automatically pops up on my computer screen.

-But for farming, it eludes me.
+But for farming, eludes me.

-Back in 2014, when me and my two partners were planning our ventures into agriculture, we built a pro forma financial simulation for our farming plans.
-We even included simulation of bad seasons, yield variations, unexpected costs, and so on.
+Back in 2014, when I and my two partners were planning our ventures into agriculture, we built a pro forma financial simulation for our farming plans.
+We even included simulations of bad seasons, yield variations, unexpected costs, and so on.
 However, it has come as a complete surprise how quickly expected revenue for a crop can drop to zero.
 With agronomy eyes, I think it’s a safe assumption that any given field will always bear some crop - it will never be zero.
 But with economic eyes, a 50-70% drop in crop volume is, in most cases, going to translate into zero, or negative, in economic terms.
 You should walk away, and cross your fingers for a better crop next season.

 The reason for this is the consequent drop in efficiency during manual harvest.

 Typically in business, potential rewards are proportional to risks.
 Take high risks, and you can potentially make a lot of money.
-Take low risk, and you can make small money, but with higher predictability.
+Take a low risk, and you can make small money, but with higher predictability.

-Farming is not typical business.
+Farming is not a typical business.
 In farming, you take high risks in every investment you make.
 You are at the mercy of the weather and tiny personal mistakes.
 And you are very rarely compensated with high margins.

 In most cases, from an educated business perspective, an investment in farming is a horrible idea.
 Not knowing your ROI is often better for mental health.

 I mixed chemicals in the spray tank, and there were bio oil residues in the tank from a previous spray.
 This caused a chemical reaction in the tank, which produced a mixture that was poisonous to the crop I sprayed.
-The result: 100% loss of 3 hectares of strawberry.
+The result: 100% loss of 3 hectares of strawberries.

 We got new apple trees from our supplier in the Netherlands.
 Unknown to us and them, the sun was too strong during one of their latest sprays before shipping the trees to us, resulting in a heat-catalyzed reaction.
 The result: 2 years delay in yield uptake for 5 hectares of apples.